parthkhopkar/parthkhopkar.github.io/index.md

 ### About Me

 Hello there!
-I am Parth Khopkar, an ML Engineer at Micron where I am working on making machine learning inference faster and more efficient.
+I am Parth Khopkar, an ML Engineer at RadiusAI where I am working on making retail store operations more efficient using machine learning.

 I like to automate things and bring order to chaos.
 Trying to get my code to do exactly as I want by reading more and more fills up most of my days.

-I will be more than happy to talk to you if you reach out to me via [email](mailto:parth.khopkar@gmail.com) or [Twitter](https://twitter.com/parthkhopkar)
+I will be more than happy to talk to you if you reach out to me via [email](mailto:parth.khopkar@gmail.com)

 ### Previous work